Favourited 941 times

 We are happy to continue to welcome Workawayers at this time.

-However pleased be advised that we are unable to host you until you have completed any requirement to quarantine or self-isolate as a result of:
+However pleased be advised that we are unable to host you if you are required to and until you have completed any quarantine or self-isolate as a result of:

 * your arrival from overseas ( note: Australian international border arrivals are currently restricted)

 * a ‘hot spot’ being declared in a place you have visited prior to your arrival on Kangaroo Island.

 Please note that 'lockdowns' and state border entry restrictions are occurring and changing on a daily basis which may impact on your availability to arrive at or leave the property, or enter or leave South Australia.

 Plans are underway for borders to begin reopening in Australia for travellers who are fully vaccinated.
 Please refer to the various Government websites for more details.

 If you have the flexibility in your plans and schedule to manage the COVID-19 challenges that we are all facing, please feel free to read on as we would love to consider hosting you - but most importantly - stay safe !

 In 2010 we commenced a project to re-vegetate this former 300 acre farmland property and transform it into a sanctuary for native wildlife to seek refuge and prosper.

 Many trees have been planted and self seeded (many have commenced flowering!), but there is still a long way to go with further plantings and care for those in the ground in order for them to grow and thrive and see the dream realised.
 Your help can make a huge difference and positive impact.